Kramer-Intelligence/.github/README.md

 # Kramer Intelligence

-**We don't ship products.
-We ship paradigms.**
-Welcome to the post-product era.
+*Welcome to the post-product era.*

 Kramer-Intelligence is an experimental lab for AI-native software.